 Here are three variations of matching games that we have been doing and loving recently.
-They all reinforce colors but using ice tongs for one will help develop the all important pincer grasp , the bean bag game helps with gross motor and the egg one rolls in a Easter theme!
-Also counting can be added in to each for extra credit !
+All of these matching activities reinforce colors but using ice tongs for one will help develop the all important pincer grasp, the bean bag game helps with gross motor and the egg one rolls in an Easter theme!
+Also counting can be added into each for extra credit!

 Pinching Pom Poms